Laser Hair Removal

 Precision.
 Lasers can selectively target dark, coarse hairs while leaving the surrounding skin undamaged.

 Speed.
-Each pulse of the laser takes a fraction of a second and can treat several hairs at the same time.
+Each pulse of the laser takes a fraction of a second and can treat numerous hairs at the same time.
 The laser can treat an area approximately the size of a quarter every second.
-Small areas such as the upper lip can be treated in less than a minute, and large areas, such as the back or legs, might take up to an hour.
+Small areas such as the upper lip can be treated in less than a minute, and large areas, such as the back or legs, may possibly take up to an hour.

 Predictability.
 Ninety percent of patients have permanent hair loss after an average of three to five sessions.